kruize/autotune/tests/scripts/remote_monitoring_tests/fault_tolerant_tests.md

         [ -i ] : optional.
 Kruize docker image to be used for testing default - kruize/autotune_operator:test
 	[ -r ] : Results directory path
-	[ -u ] : Number of experiments
+	[ -u ] : Number of experiments, default - 1
-	[ -d ] : Number of iterations of 100 results to be posted
+	[ -d ] : Number of iterations to test kruize restart, default - 2
 ```

 For example,